jeffwmartinez/dotnet-framework-wc-actions/README.md

 ## Directions
 1. To use this repository, *fork the repo*
 2. *Provision appropriate resources* in Azure and/or Docker Hub
-3. *Replace the github secrets variables with your own secrets* appropriate from each Azure resource:<br/>
+3. *Replace the github secrets variables with your own secrets* appropriate from each resource:<br/>

       - APP_NAME = your web apps name
       - AZURE_CREDENTIALS = your service principal output